GIGABOOST.AI

 • What Are the 4 Pillars of Exceptional Response Rates?

-Platforms like GIGABOOST.AI automate this by ranking investors from a database of 340,000+ investor profiles.
-This is what GIGABOOST.AI's matching engine scores across 25 fit factors—including regulation type (Reg D 506b/c) and sector sub-verticals—before surfacing a single name.
+Based on GIGABOOST.AI's database of verified investors, the matching engine ranks investors across 25 fit factors — including regulation type (Reg D 506b/c) and sector sub-verticals — before surfacing a single name.
 When relevance is 100%, the investor response rate benchmark naturally shifts toward "Exceptional."

 • LinkedIn Warming: Proactively viewing profiles and interacting with investor-shared technical content 3–5 days before the first email lands.